top of page

 Nibelungturm (Nibelung Tower) in Worms, Germany

 The Nibelungen are a race of mountain Dwarfs in the northern realms.
-Siegfried tricks the Dwarf Sorcerer Alberich and steals his Tarnkappe, a cloak of invisibility.
+Siegfried tricks the Dwarf Sorcerer King Alberich and steals his Tarnkappe, a cloak of invisibility.

 The epic poem weaves through the plots of the powerful Burgundians.
-It conveys the agony of beautiful Kriemhild; the tragic fate of Brunhilde, once Queen of Iceland; betrayal of brothers, and how uncertain allies like Attila the Hun are part of myth and history of Germany.
+It conveys the agony of beautiful Kriemhild; the tragic fate of Brunhilde, once Queen of Iceland; betrayal of brothers, and how uncertain allies like Attila the Hun are part of myth and history of Germania.

 Attila the Hun (right) not wishing to be Christianized